-This Chain of Custody Standard is based on the 1995 FAO Code of Conduct for Responsible Fisheries and the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries adopted in 2005 and amended/extended in 2009.
+This RFM CoC Standard V2.5 will be used on supply chains that are using seafood certified to the RFM standard.
+The Standards are based on the 1995 FAO Code of Conduct for Responsible Fisheries and the FAO Guidelines for the Ecolabelling of Fish and Fishery Products from Marine Capture Fisheries adopted in 2005 and amended/extended in 2009.
 These in turn are based on the current suite of agreed international instruments addressing fisheries, in particular the 1982 UN Convention on the Law of the Sea, the 1995 UN Fish Stocks Agreement, as well as related documentation including the 2001 Reykjavik Declaration on Responsible Fisheries in the Marine Ecosystem, as well as various other relevant documents from ISO and other sources.
 This document is also based on the EA-6/04 M: 2011 EA Guidelines on the Accreditation of Certification of Primary Sector Products by Means of Sampling of Sites.

-The programme is the direct result of pro-active discussions and interaction with fishermen, packers, processors, markets, regulators, standards, and certification experts.
+The CoC standard development process is via the Technical Advisory Committee and with inputs and feedback from pro-active discussions and interaction with fishermen, packers, processors, markets, regulators, standards, and certification experts.
+An amendment record outlining where changes to clauses have been made between V2.4 and V2.5 is listed in Appendix 1.

-This document contains mandatory requirements for supply chain organisations seeking Responsible Fisheries Management Chain of Custody Standard certification.
+This Standard document contains mandatory requirements for supply chain organizations seeking CSC RFM Chain of Custody Standard V2.5 certification.